Counterproductive work behavior: Emotional intelligence

-To the extent that EI includes the ability to manage emotions, it can be expected that it will have an influence on CWBs similar to that found for self-control.
+To the extent that EI includes the ability to manage emotions, it might be expected that it will have an influence on CWBs similar to that found for self-control.
 Research in this area is limited, however, one study looking for the moderating effects of EI on the relationships between distributive justice, procedural justice, and interactional justice failed to find a significant moderating effect in any of these relationships.

 Interpersonal conflict

 Interpersonal conflict in the workplace can also lead to counterproductive work behaviors.
 Interpersonal conflict with the supervisor can lead to counterproductive work behaviors such as defiance, undermining, and colluding with coworkers to engage in deviant behavior.
 Interpersonal conflict with peers can lead to counterproductive work behaviors such as harassment, bullying, and physical altercations.

 Organizational constraints

 Organizational constraints, the extent to which conditions at work interfere with job tasks, has been shown to relate to CWB so that jobs with high constraints have employees who engage in CWB.
 Not only do constraints lead to CWB, but CWB can lead to constraints.
 Employees who engage in CWB can find that constraints increase over time.